Discounted Tablets for Low Income Families: For School, for Work, for Life

 Get a Tablet for $10.01*

-Low income families and individuals need not worry about breaking their bank accounts just so they can keep up with the times digitally!
-There are several programs available today that can help bridge the gap for those living paycheck-to-paycheck financially. enTouch Wireless offers free internet access and a new 8” tablet for $10.01* through ACP.
+Low-income families and individuals need not worry about breaking their bank accounts just so they can keep up with the times digitally!
+There are several programs that offer tablets for low-income households that can help bridge the gap for those living paycheck-to-paycheck financially. enTouch Wireless offers free internet access and a new 8” tablet for $10.01* through ACP.
 See if enTouch offers service in your state.

 * Plus taxes and fees where applicable.